Tuesday, 15 July 2014

 It was a clear morning as we ate our obligatory bowls of muesli and we felt hopeful about the day ahead – at least the hated Bastille Day was over.

-The sun was creeping across the roof of the halle and gilding the front of the church with its endearing mixture of Romanesque and Eastern styles.
+The sun was creeping across the roof of the halle and gilding the front of the church, which was an endearing mixture of Romanesque and Eastern styles.

 According to our map, there was a footpath through the grounds of the château that would let us rejoin the GR48 further downstream.

 We snooped about behind the church and along the wall nearby but could not find a way through, so we went out to the main road (the D910) to look for an entrance there, and we found one.

 Unfortunately it was defended by tall metal gates and there was a notice about the hours and prices of visits – not quite what we had in mind.

 The château itself was hidden from view, but across the highway were two huge, impressive buildings, one carrying the title “Poste aux Chevaux”, evidently the stables attached to the château.

 For want of a better idea, we kept going along the side of the highway, looking for a gap in the perimeter wall (which we never found) and soon we had gone so far that we could not bring ourselves to turn back.

 Luckily there was a quiet side road that went under the railway line and then parallel to it as far as Port-de-Piles.